What to Expect at Zion National Park in January

 Scenic Drives in January at Zion

-We enjoy driving the Kolob Terrace road that’s accessed west of Springdale in the town of Virgin.
+Kolob Terrace: This road is accessed west of Springdale in the town of Virgin.
 You’ll see a different side of Zion National Park.
 Check road conditions during the winter because the road does access higher elevations.

 Hiking in January at Zion

-Zion National Park hikes in January are nice when the sun is out.
+Winter hiking in Zion National Park in January are nice when the sun is out.
 It’s quite different from summer when you’re sweating and worrying about heat exhaustion.
 Remember it’s still important to stay hydrated and wear sunscreen in the winter!

 Keep in mind you may encounter ice, snow and mud in shady areas of the trails because January is the coldest month of the year at the park and the wet areas don’t always dry out.
 You may need traction devices on some trails.
 And some trails may close due to bad conditions.
 Check with the visitor’s center for the most current trail conditions.